Xing-CHEN18/Xing-CHEN18.github.io/_posts/2022-12-29-Yearly:-2022-Recording.md

 ## 2022 is the year of getting to know myself better

-## 2023 will be the year of being more creative and
+## 2023 will be the year of being more creative and productive